 Click Here to learn more about the Capital One Venture X Rewards Credit Card

 You can also earn Amex points to transfer over to Emirates.
-One of the best ways to earn a ton of these points is the Platinum Card® from American Express, on which you can currently earn at least a 100,000-point welcome offer after spending $6,000 within the first six months.
+One of the best ways to earn a ton of these points is the Platinum Card® from American Express, on which you can currently earn at least an 80,000-point welcome offer after spending $6,000 within the first six months.
 Better yet, check to see if you qualify for a 150,000-point bonus via CardMatch.

 Click Here to learn more about the Platinum Card from American Express